 I love oven-roasted potatoes but they sure due pack on my carbohydrates.
 So, I decided to switch it up and create oven-roasted radishes.
-They taste similar but they have better nutritional value.
+They taste similar, but they have better nutritional value.

 The Nutritional Value of Radishes

-First, you will want to wash the radishes well and then slice into small slices.
+First, you will want to wash the radishes well and then slice them into small slices.
 This will cut down on cook time.

-Then you will want to go ahead and dump the olive oil over top of the radishes.
+Then you will want to go ahead and dump the olive oil over the top of the radishes.

 Oven Roasted Radishes